GNSS Simulator gSim - Dual Frequency GPS Galileo Simulator

 You can BUY your own licence for commercial use

-PRICE: 3 800 EUR plus 60 EUR shipping
+PRICE: 3,800 EUR plus 60 EUR shipping

 (How to buy the SPACE version?
 Buy COMMERCIAL version first.
 We will ask for export licence.
 If an export license is obtained, the customer will be asked to pay extra for the price of the unrestricted (SPACE) version.
 We will send the gSim without speed limitation and a new license file by e-mail which will be used with the already purchased gSim Converter.
-Failure to obtain an export license is not grounds for return COMMERCIAL version.
+Failure to obtain an export license is not grounds for return of the COMMERCIAL version.
 Export of the unrestricted (SPACE) version is possible to countries for which an EU General Export Permit or National Export Permit applies, or if an individual export permit can be obtained.

 PRICE: upon request